openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         specified in "Columns" below.
     * - One or two columns identifying students
-      - You must include at least one column identifying students:

-        either "email" or "username", or both.
+      - You must include at least one column identifying students: either "Email" or "Username", or both.

         If both the username and an email address are provided for a student, the email address has precedence.

         In other words, if an email address is present, an incorrect or non- matching username is ignored.

     * - One column identifying the cohort group

-      - You must include one column named "cohort" to identify the cohort group to which you are assigning each student.
+      - You must include one column named "Cohort" to identify the cohort group to which you are assigning each student.
         The specified cohort groups must already exist in Studio.

     * -
-      - Columns other than "Email", "Username" and "Cohort" are ignored.
+      - Columns with headings other than "Email", "Username" and "Cohort" are ignored.

 Follow these steps to assign students to cohort groups by uploading a .csv file.